 As I just mentioned, at a bare minimum, I suggest having a light immediately accessible for each person in your family.
 Remember the Bed kit module?
 That solves this basic problem.
 Beyond that, the sky is the limit when it comes to additional lights, as you’ll probably want more than just your Bed kit light.
 You decide how many you want to have around the house.
 I recommend sticking with LED lights as they are incredibly bright and last a long time on a set of batteries.
 In addition to the LED lanterns mentioned above, I always make sure I have a few LED headlamps on hand as they allow you the use of both hands while you’re working on stuff.
 You may also want to consider Glow Sticks.
 A glow stick is a self-contained, short-term light-source that consists of a translucent plastic tube containing isolated substances that, when combined, make light through chemiluminescence, so it does not require an external power source.
 Once activated, the light cannot be turned off and can only be used once, but they will last up to 12 hours.
 And, they are cheap.
 Plus, the kids love them.
 You can get 50 of them for $10 to $22, depending on the color of the glow stick.
 Click Here for the Amazon Link.
 Candles are also an option, but give consideration to the open flames.
 These may not be the best option for families with younger kids.

 Make sure you keep your lights in working order.
 I keep batteries installed in all of our bed kit lights and I make sure I check/rotate those batteries every 6 or so months.
-I keep all of our additional backup lights, such as headlamps and hand flashlights, together in a known location such as an emergency drawer, and I keep batteries co-located with them, but not installed in them.
-Even when off, a flashlight will produce an ever slight draw, eventually depleting the batteries completely.
-And once a battery is completely depleted, it runs the risk of corroding and damaging the device it is stalled in.
-Be sure you routinely check or rotate your batteries.
-There is nothing worse than scrambling for a light just to find out it is dead.
+I keep all of our additional backup lights, such as headlamps and hand flashlights, together in what I call a "Dark Box", because it is the box I'll be looking for when it is dark.
+I do not keep these lights in a "Ready State," which is to say, I do not keep batteries installed in these lights as these lights are being stored longer term.
+Even when off, a flashlight (or any device) will produce an ever slight draw, eventually depleting the batteries completely.
+And once a battery is completely depleted, it runs the risk of leaking and corroding, and damaging the device it is installed in.
+But, I do keep batteries, such as a Costco pack, co-located with these lights (in the same container), and I make sure I store enough to provide enough batteries for each light about two times.
 If you use primary (non-rechargeable) batteries, make sure you have plenty on hand.
-I use secondary (rechargeable) batteries in all of our “emergency” lights, and every 6 or so months, I pull them out and recharge them.
+I store enough in my dark box to supply each light with 2 rounds of batteries.
+I use secondary (rechargeable) batteries in all of our “emergency” lights, and every 6 months or so, I pull them out and recharge them.
 If you opt to use rechargeable batteries, you need to have a way to recharge them…even when the power is out.
 I have a USB charger that can be charged by any USB source.
 This may be a power outlet, a vehicle cigarette lighter or USB slot, a generator, or one of my favorites (great for camping as well), a small foldout solar charger that will recharge or power your devices just by sitting in the sun.
 The one I have is similar to This One Here.

 Another consideration when dealing with power outages is a generator.
 Generators come in many different sizes, depending on what you are trying to accomplish.
-You can get smaller portable generators that are very quite and fuel efficient, yet still provide plenty of power.
+You can get smaller portable generators that are very quiet and fuel efficient, yet still provide plenty of power.
 These are great for camping, or if needed to run individual devices such as an electric heater, a light source, or simply to provide a few power outlets.
-Or you can get larger generators that are capable of powering your entire house, including your refrigerator, freezer, and furnace fan.
-Generators such as the ones produced by Generac are able to sense when the power goes out, automatically activate a transfer switch (disconnecting you from the grid), and then automatically turn on, usually running off of natural gas.
+Or you can get larger generators that are capable of powering your entire house, including your refrigerators, freezers, and furnace fan.
+Generators such as the ones produced by Generac are able to sense when the power goes out, automatically activate a transfer switch (disconnecting you from the grid), and then automatically turn on, usually running off of natural gas, and all you notice is a slight flicker as the transfer takes place.
 While very convenient, these come with a big price tag.

 Micro Generators: 900-2000 watts